drwalton/drwalton.github.io/index.markdown

 # Career

+## Lecturer, BCU 2023-Present

+I currently work as Lecturer in Graphics and Vision in the [Digital Media Technology Lab](https://www.bcu.ac.uk/computing/research/digital-media-technology) at Birmingham City University.

-## Research Associate, UCL 2020-Present
+## Research Associate, UCL 2020-2023

-I currently work as a research fellow in the [Virtual Environments and Computer Graphics](http://vecg.cs.ucl.ac.uk/) group at UCL.
+From 2020-2023 I worked as a research fellow in the [Virtual Environments and Computer Graphics](http://vecg.cs.ucl.ac.uk/) group at UCL, working on novel graphics techniques, displays and perceptual graphics.

 ## Research Engineer, Imagination Technologies 2018-2020